jesseforrest/Email2Image/README.md

 pass to *image.php*.
 All the data passed to *image.php* will be encrypted.

 Next, you want to create an *image.php* file that will decrypt the information and output a PNG image.
+This file should be in the same directory as *index.php* and *Email2Image.php*.

 The file *image.php* should have these contents:
  ```php